 Because “No” let’s you rest.
 “No” is freeing.
 A “No” is a “Yes” to the most important stuff.

-Now that I’ve quit the bank job, taken a break from the podcast, and I’m holding off on booking shows, my stress level is down.
+Here’s how that went for m: I quit the bank job, I’m taking a break from the podcast, and I’m holding off on booking shows.
+And my stress level is way down.